LucasTomaselli/anim-t380-2022-assignments/assignment-4/README.md

 The script functions on the assumption that the artist is using the naming convention: asset.task.artist.version.ext

 # Example
 To run this script you may paste the code from increment_file.py into the python tab of the maya script editor.
 Or, you can open the maya file in the bin folder.
 In this file, there will be a scripts shelf.
-Selecting the button within that shefl will incrementaly save the file.
+Selecting the button within that shelf will incrementaly save the file.